What kind of crazy mixed-up world do we live in when Lindsey Buckingham is fired by Fleetwood Mac?

 We had tickets for his concert in a fairly small venue in Lincoln, Nebraska in the early 2000’s.
 But, when we showed up to see him, we were informed he was not satisfied with the sound system, and had canceled the show.
 He has a reputation for sometimes being difficult…although that might be an interpretation of his caring about doing things right.

 So…now that Lindsey Buckingham is “Second Hand News”…will the new tour be a success for Fleetwood Mac?
 Almost certainly, yes.
 There’s plenty of star power with Stevie Nicks, Christine McVie, and the rest of this new line-up.
 Their first performance will be at a September 21st festival in Las Vegas.
 Then the 52 show tour starts October 3rd.
 (Update 2: Mac performed on TV 9/5/18, playing “The Chain” & “Gypsy”.
 Neil Finn sounded great on vocals, and Mike Campbell really rocked lead guitar!
 The whole group sounded energized.
 Reviews of the tour have been very positive.)
-Note: The tour is ending in November, 2019 after 80 performances.
-It’s likely this lineup could record together too.
+Note: The tour ended in November, 2019 after 80 performances.

 As for Lindsey Buckingham…it seems a shame that the members of Fleetwood Mac had to “break the chain”.